 Webinars are an effective yet underutilized marketing technique.
-Webinars can overcome geographic and time constraints, connect with customers, educate customers, generate qualified leads, and establish your organization as an authority in its industry.
+Webinars can overcome geographic and time constraints, educate customers, generate qualified leads, and establish your organization as an authority in its industry.
 With many people working from home and in-person conferences cancelled because of COVID-19, webinars are more valuable than ever.

 These are tips from PR and marketing experts that can help you develop and hold successful webinars that attract attendees and generate interest in your company’s products.